mhoush/crux-mate/README.md

 ```
 cyrus-sasl
 libsecret
+libxklavier
 samba
 ```

+There might be others, this list is just an example.

 After the installation completes, add dbus to the 'SERVICES' array in /etc/rc.conf:

 ```
 SERVICES=(net crond dbus)
 ```

+Ensure the dbus service is running or reboot.

 If using startx configure your .xinitrc like so: